FernandaRKennedy/FernandaRKennedy/README.md

 - 👋 Hi, I’m @FernandaRKennedy
-- 👀 I’m interested in Software Engenier
+- 👀 I’m interested in Software Engenier.
-- 🌱 I’m currently learning Html, Css, JavaScript.
+- 🌱 I’m currently learning Full Stack Software Development with NC State's Coding Bootcamp.
-- 💞️ I’m looking forward to lear more about code.
+- 💞️ I’m looking forward to learn more about code and have more experience with it.
 - 📫 How to reach me: my email is fernandareisdp@gmail.com

 <!---